EvaMaeRey/ggplot2-extension-cookbook/README.md

 I attended Thomas Lin Pederson’s January 2020 talk ‘Extending your ability to extend ggplot2’ seated on the floor of a packed out ballroom.
 The talk had the important central message - “you can be a ggplot2 extender”.
 And since then, I aimed to be an extender.
-I hope *ggplot2 Extension Cookbook* will help you in your extender journey and, if you are fluent in R and ggplot2, also says to you “you can be a ggplot2 extender”.
+I hope that this *ggplot2 Extension Cookbook* will help you on your extender journey and, especially if you are fluent in R and ggplot2, it says to you “you can be a ggplot2 extender”.

 I’ve been using ggplot2 since about 2017, and really enjoyed the user interface.
 In general, the syntax does a fantastic job at letting users